ceciliestadekristensen/nutriscan-web-application/README.md

 - A homepage with a visual carousel
 - A general product overview page
 - Individual product pages (Red Bull, Booster, Monster)
+- Search functionality for predefined products
 - UI elements for filtering, search, and user profiles

-However:
+The project was developed as a prototype and therefore has some limitations:

 - Product data is hardcoded
 - Filtering is visual only
-- No backend or database is implemented
+- No backend or live database is connected
-- The system is not connected to real product data
+- Search only works across predefined content

 ---

-## Problem Statement
+## My Contribution

-> How can a web solution support consumers in understanding nutritional labels while adapting to individual preferences and dietary needs?
+In this project, I worked primarily with frontend structure, interface design and implementation.

+My contribution included:

+### Frontend Development
+- Building page structure in HTML, CSS and JavaScript
+- Developing the homepage layout and navigation flow
+- Implementing search functionality for predefined products

+### UI and Interaction Design
+- Designing consistent page layouts
+- Creating a clearer visual hierarchy for nutritional information
+- Supporting usability through navigation and interface decisions

+### Research Translation
+- Contributing to the translation of user research into interface decisions
+- Working with a design approach informed by questionnaire data, interviews and computational thinking

 ---

-## Key Features (Prototype)

-- Category-based product browsing (visual)
-- Structured product pages with nutritional tables
-- Search functionality (limited to hardcoded products)
-- Filtering interface (UI concept)
-- Login/signup system using localStorage (basic simulation)
-- Profile page layout

----

-## Design & Research Foundation
+## Design and Research Foundation

-This project is based on a combination of quantitative and qualitative research:
+The project was based on both quantitative and qualitative research, including:

-- Questionnaire (63 participants)
+- Questionnaire responses from 63 participants
 - User interviews
-- Computational Thinking approach
+- Iterative design reflections

-Key findings:
+Key findings included:

 - Users struggle with complex terminology
 - Users want quick and clear information